gastonstat/packyourcode/packyourcode.knit.md

 heads_freq <- cumsum(flips == 'heads') / 1:num_flips
 ```

-In this case, we can make a plot of the relative frequencies:
+With the vector `heads_freq`, we can graph the relative frequencies with a line-plot:

 ```r